paulschick/meteorite-tracker/nasa-app/1-2021-notes/1-11-2021/current_state.md

 ## Next Steps

-- Style the Random Image generation view
+- Style the Random Image generation view (done)
-- Move the random image service out of that folder.
+- Move the random image service out of that folder. (done)
-  - For now, put this in the astro-pics service file
+  - For now, put this in the astro-pics service file (done)
-  - Then, Create a single GET request function that takes in the required args from all components that use a GET request
+  - Then, Create a single GET request function that takes in the required args from all components that use a GET request ~~
 - Go through all files in app and make sure that all files are properly formatted (for example, that all scss is in the proper partials and not in "temporary dev files" or the main import files for a component)
 - Add tests where possible, remove unused tests or empty